Turbo Takeaways

 Are You Eligible for Government Benefits?

-Before applying for financial assistance for seniors, review the eligibility requirements ahead of time to ensure you qualify.
+Before applying for financial assistance, review the eligibility requirements to ensure you meet the qualifications.
 These programs are designed for older adults, so they typically have an age restriction.
-Eligibility varies by program, but many require you to be at least 60 or 65.
+Eligibility varies by program, but many require you to be 65 or over.

 Most programs also have income limits because they’re designed specifically to benefit low-income seniors.
 Your monthly income must fall below the specified threshold, such as the federal poverty level, to qualify.